-- 17. The Board agreed that it needs to: - (a) identify, confirm (or correct) and reinforce the underlying rationale of the distinction between liabilities and equity in IAS 32; - (b) identify other relevant features of claims that need to be communicated by means other than the distinction between liabilities and equity; and - (c) improve the consistency, completeness and clarity of the requirements. - 18.
-To accomplish the above, the Board explored: - (a) What distinctions between claims might be useful and why? - (b) How different approaches to the classification, presentation and disclosure might enhance (or diminish) the usefulness of the distinction. - 19.
+- (a) What distinctions between claims might be useful and why? - (b) How different approaches to the classification, presentation and disclosure might enhance (or diminish) the usefulness of the distinction. - 18.
 The starting point was the features used to distinguish between liabilities and equity in IAS 32.